Chris-921/AI_algorithm/README.md

 # AI_algorithm
 Ideas and techniques underlying the design of intelligent computer systems.
 Topics include search, game playing, knowledge representation, inference, planning, reasoning under uncertainty, machine learning, robotics, perception, and language understanding.

+** This repo only includes sample code and algorithms written by Zilong.
+The project idea are from the UCB CS188 class.

 ---

 ## Project 1 Search: